Tsallis Holographic Dark Energy Reconsidered: Conclusion

-In the present work, we have analysed Interacting Tsallis Holographic Dark Energy (THDE) as Dynamical vacuum to explain the recent accelerated cosmic expansion.
-We have considered Granda Oliveros (GO) scale, a function of Hubble parameter and it's time derivative, as IR cutoff.
-The interaction between the dark sectors have been accounted through a simple form of interaction term $Q=3bH\rho_{m}$.\\~\\ An exact solution for the Hubble parameter in terms of scale factor was obtained by analytically solving the Friedmann equation with the energy conservation equation.
-The solution successfully explains the prior decelerated expansion and the late time accelerated expansion under the asymptotic limits, hence effectively elucidating the transition.
-We have imposed the observational constraints on the cosmological parameters of Interacting THDE model using the Pantheon sample and the OHD.
-The estimated current value of the Hubble parameter and the matter density parameter are consistent with the observational results.
-The value of the coupling constant is positive and hence it obeys the Le Chatelier-Braun principle. \\~\\ The cosmological evolution of the deceleration parameter shows that the end phase will be a de Sitter one, $q \to -1$ as $z \to -1$ and the transition from prior matter dominated epoch to the late THDE dominated epoch is found to occur at a redshift around $z_{t} \sim 0.75$.
-The studies on expansion profile of the THDE density and the matter density explains the dominating and diminishing nature of the matter density in the early phase and late phase respectively and along with that a comparable nature of evolution of THDE in the early phase removes the coincidence problem.
-The universe's age that can be intuited from the Interacting THDE model is around 14.05 Gyrs from the best estimated values of model parameters.
-Recent observations do subsistence the results. \\~\\ The diagnosis of the Interacting THDE model is carried out using the statefinder analysis and the $\omega^\prime_e-\omega_e$ pair.
-The evolutionary trajectory of the Interacting THDE model shows a quintessence behavior in the early phase and approaches $\Lambda$CDM in the far future.
-The trajectories of the $\omega^\prime_e-\omega_e$ affirms the results from the statefinder diagnostics.
-The critical points obtained from the phase space analysis of the model shows that the de sitter phase is a stable equilibrium and matter dominated phase is an unstable equilibrium.
-Thus the dynamical system analysis of the Interacting THDE model protrays a consistent background evolution of the universe from the prior decelerated phase to the late accelerated phase.
-The thermodynamical analysis of THDE model shows that the horizon entropy increases with cosmic time and the generalised second law of thermodynamics remains valid in the dynamical vacuum treatment of the model.\\~\\
+The cosmological evolution of the deceleration parameter shows that the end phase will be a de Sitter one, $q \to -1$ as $z \to -1$ and the transition from prior matter dominated epoch to the late THDE dominated epoch is found to occur at a redshift around $z_{t} \sim 0.8$.
+The studies on the expansion profile of the THDE density and the matter density explains the dominating and diminishing nature of the matter density in the early phase and late phase, respectively, and along with that, similar nature of the evolution of THDE in the early phase removes the coincidence problem.
+The universe's age that can be intuited from the interacting THDE model is around 14 Gyrs from the best estimated values of model parameters.
+Recent observations do subsistence the results.

+The diagnosis of the interacting THDE model is carried out using the statefinder analysis and the $\omega^\prime_e-\omega_e$ pair.
+The evolutionary trajectory of the interacting THDE model shows that the model is distinguishably different from the standard $\Lambda$CDM and shows a quintessence behavior in the early phase and approaches $\Lambda$CDM in the far future.
+The trajectories of the $\omega^\prime_e-\omega_e$ affirm the results from the statefinder diagnostics.
+The critical points obtained from the phase space analysis of the model shows that the de Sitter phase is a stable equilibrium, and matter dominated phase is an unstable equilibrium.
+Thus the dynamical system analysis of the interacting THDE model portrays a consistent background evolution of the universe from the prior decelerated phase to the late accelerated phase.